python-useful-helpers/exec-helpers/README.rst

 1. `Travis CI: <https://travis-ci.org/penguinolog/exec-helpers>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.
 Also it's publishes coverage on coveralls.

-2. `AppVeyor<https://ci.appveyor.com/project/penguinolog/exec-helpers>`_ is used for checking windows compatibility.
+2. `AppVeyor: <https://ci.appveyor.com/project/penguinolog/exec-helpers>`_ is used for checking windows compatibility.

 3. `coveralls: <https://coveralls.io/github/penguinolog/exec-helpers>`_ is used for coverage display.